 Paul (Jul 2016 - present)

 Paul was a No Panic Sheffield group member before becoming a facilitator.
-He had CFS and agoraphobia in the past, general anxiety more recently.
-He is a PhD student and cares for a parent with epilepsy.
-Paul facilitates because others in No Panic Sheffieldin the past such as Lorien and Brendan have done the same for him.
+He had CFS in the past and has agoraphonia and general anxiety more recently.
+He cares for a parent with epilepsy.
+Paul facilitates because others in No Panic Sheffield in the past such as Lorien and Brendan have done the same for him.
 Interesting fact - Paul believes philosophy is an important part of mental health, practices meditation, cycles and walks.

 Alastair (Oct 2017 - present)